-Counterparty credit risk is the risk associated to the deterioration of the creditworthiness of a counterparty.
+Counterparty credit risk is the risk associated to the deterioration of the creditworthiness of a counterparty, affecting to the exposure before the final settlement of the transaction's cash flows.

 Because of the nature of its activity, the Bank enters into a reduced set of transactions for its own account.